Rokiis1/roadmap/types_of_testing/types_of_testing.md

 Static testing involves validating the code, design documents, and software requirements without actually executing the software.

 <details>
-    <summary>Key Concepts:</summary>
+    <summary>Overview:</summary>

 1. **Benefits of Early and Frequent Stakeholder Feedback:** Getting feedback from stakeholders early and often can help catch misunderstandings or errors in the requirements or design before coding begins.
 2. **Review Process Activities:** The review process typically involves planning the review, conducting the review, reporting the results, and taking any necessary follow-up actions.
 3. **Review Types:** There are several types of reviews, including informal reviews, walkthroughs, technical reviews, and inspections.
-Each type of review has its own purpose, level of formality, and process.
 4. **Checklist-based Reviewing:** Reviewers use a checklist of common errors to guide their review.
 5. **Scenario-based Reviewing:** Reviewers use a set of predefined scenarios to guide their review.
 6. **Static Analysis:** Tools are used to analyze code for potential errors and security vulnerabilities.
-7. **Model-Based Analysis:** Models of the software (like data flow diagrams or entity-relationship diagrams) are analyzed to find errors or potential improvements.
+7. **Model-Based Analysis:** Involves analyzing various models of the software to identify errors, inconsistencies, or areas for improvement.
+These models can include diagrams and representations that illustrate different aspects of the software system.

 </details>

+## Summarize